Uemerson/go-roadmap/learn-the-basics/functions/README.md

 Go has built-in support for multiple return values.
 This feature is used often in idiomatic Go, for example to return both result and error values from a function.

 [See this example.](./examples/multiple-return-values/main.go)

+# Variadic Functions

+Variadic functions can be called with any number of trailing arguments.
+For example, fmt.Println is a common variadic function.

+[Here’s a function](./examples/variadic-functions/main.go) that will take an arbitrary number of ints as arguments.